 As cities grow taller and denser, they present new performance challenges.
 How does a design approach affect wind patterns?
 Shading and daylighting?
-More than ever, we think holistically about the built environment and consider the effects of design choices on the microclimate in and around our buildings.
+More than ever, we think holistically about the built environment and consider the effects of design choices on the microclimate in and around our clients' buildings.

 Our approach to bioclimatic design includes a wide range of services: